JaysusM/Maze-Solver-Backtracking/README.md

 User can now create its own maze to be solved by the program.
 Demonstrations with gifs below.

+(Solved maze view it's now simpler, in order to see the path to final point)

 ## First program view

 ![alt text](https://github.com/JaysusM/Maze-Solver-Backtracking/blob/master/views/firstView.png)